SofianeHadjadj/interview-test-devops/README.md

 ## DevOps Tests

 Hello recruiters!
-I really appreciated the tests that you put in place because I found that they were relevant to the proposed mission and especially that the difficulty corresponded well to the Junior level.
+I really appreciated the tests that you put in place because I found that it was relevant to the proposed mission and especially that the difficulty corresponded well to the Junior level.

 Good discovery of my code.